Having bad customer service in today’s consumer society is like having a car with no wheels—you are going nowhere.

 This identification number makes it possible to monitor and track products through the sales network.
-If in the end customer wants to make a return or exchange, the RMA number references eligibility and allows for a quick and seamless turnaround of the return.
+If, in the end, the customer wants to make a return or exchange, the RMA number references eligibility and allows for a quick and seamless turnaround of the return.

 From Create to Fulfilled

-The RMA process is created to handle returns through a logical decision process systematically.
+The RMA process is created to systematically handle returns through a logical decision process.
 The manufacturer receives the product back from the consumer.
 Sometimes shipping cost is paid by the manufacturer and sometimes not.

 The procedure begins with sorting the RMA received into its end fulfillment goal and sending it down the line.
 Generally speaking, there are four types of return solutions: